xiaoleATRI/DjangoCon_2018/README.md

 The beauty of Behaviour-Driven Development (BDD) methodology is that it builds a tunnel between testers and business analyzers.
 In which, the expected behaviors of system are described in business readable and domain-specific language.

-Accordingly, testers are capable to apply tests based on the semantic of business requirements directly without translation.
+Accordingly, testers are capable to apply tests based on the semantic of business requirements directly by following BDD workflow.
+Moreover, web-app needs to be tested on both Desktop and Mobile platforms so that BDD authomatic test running could save testers a lot of time from doing multiple platform tests manually.

-In the end, it is very easy for business analyzers to understand the results of tests.
+In the end, it could be easy as well for business analyzers to understand the results of tests from steps written in Gherkin language.

 ### Description